 The history of TrailWise

-20 years ago, GLASS realised the value of an online green road database.
+20 years ago, the Green Lane Association realised the value of an online green road database.
 Various groups, both local and national, had record systems of all varieties from card index via spreadsheets to database (and many still do); it was clear that a single system would bring benefits.

 By 2000 the idea of a National Green Lane Database looked viable as an internet based project, mostly promoted by vehicle using groups (as other groups could not commit to the project).